 We did the same thing to the back of the sofa.
 We did have to add a piece of new burlap behind the springs on the back of the sofa because the old one was dry rotted and the stitches weren’t holding.

 Once all of the springs were secured in place, we recovered them with the original burlap.
 We stapled the burlap to the sofa frame to hold it in place.

-You can check out the final look below, but make sure to check out PART 2 to see how I completed the project!
+You can check out the final look below, but make sure to check out PART 2 of deconstructing a sofa to see how I completed the project!
 Have a great weekend friends, and be blessed! xoxo